Depending on your business requirements, you print prices, taxes, payment amounts etc. on invoices with either the ISO currency code (

 - Click Save.

-▶ This creates the new currency mapping.
+▶ This creates the new currency mapping record.

 Create a Currency Mapping record for each currency sign to be available for printing invoice PDF files.